(Wisdom of the Trinitarian God. Photo: Rita Kurtz, 2020)

 Welcome to my Blog Post!

 The information here contains multidisciplinary research into anthropology, psychology, philosophy, law, science, divinity and diversity.
 This blog will give insight, thoughts, suggestions, and hopefully, a platform to discuss and help our hurting world.
-As a Trust & Safety expert in seminars, talks, and platforms for the ongoing, ever-present relationship with AI and humanity, this blog opens a Socratic dialogue into researching the best solutions in truth, while protecting the essence of humanness.
+This blog opens a Socratic dialogue into researching the best solutions in truth, while protecting the essence of humanness.

 The articles below contain additional information such as images, graphics, etc.